Selecting the Right Sales Channel Strategy for Distribution

 - Capabilities and resources of the manufacturer

-- Functions and need to be performed
+- Functions need to be performed

 - Availability and capabilities of channel members